gaohongkui/ARNN_python/README.md

 Implement [Autoreservoir computing for multistep ahead prediction based on the spatiotemporal information transformation](https://www.nature.com/articles/s41467-020-18381-0) with Python.
 The code refers to the matlab program of the original author's [repo](https://github.com/RPcb/ARNN).

+If you find it useful, you are welcome to click **Star** in the upper right corner.
+Thank you very much.

 ## Usage